Tutopiya Logo

 Command word / phraseWhat the question wantsTypical water uptake stem

-StateShort factual answer”State how water enters the root hair cell.”
+ExplainCause and effect”Explain how water enters a root hair cell.”

-SuggestApply to new context”Suggest why waterlogged soil reduces uptake.”
+SuggestApply to new context”Suggest why a plant wilts in dry soil.”

 Worked exam-style stems (how to answer the wording)

-1. “Explain how water enters a root hair cell.”
-Soil water has higher water potential than cell sap → water moves by osmosis through the partially permeable cell membrane into the cytoplasm.
-Mark-scheme reward: osmosis + water potential gradient + correct direction.
+1. “Explain how water enters a root hair cell from the soil.”
+Soil water has a higher water potential than the cell sap inside the root hair → net movement of water by osmosis through the partially permeable cell membrane into the cell.
+Mark-scheme reward: osmosis, water potential gradient, partially permeable membrane.

-How water uptake connects to the rest of Biology (0610)
+How water uptake connects to the rest of the syllabus

 Common mistakes students make